 It’s a script – never intended for ordinary reading.
-But it’s available as a pdf to anyone interested in using it.
+But it’s available as a free pdf to anyone interested in using it.
 Please send a message via the form on the Contact page and mention what you have in mind.

 (Permission to use will be free in the case of amateur drama production, and by agreement for animation.)